jlorenz2/billing/billing/README.md

 ### Installation

-	Clone the content of the application repository:
+	Clone the content of the application repository and run:

 	$ git clone https:github.com/jlorenz2/billing